• Menu

 On October 13, 1913, the Highland Park Plant became the first automobile production facility in the world to implement the moving assembly line.
 Due to the new assembly line, the production time of the Model T was cut down from 12 hours and 8 minutes to just an hour and a half.
 This also allowed them to lower the cost of the Model T from $700 to just $350 by 1917, making it a very affordable automobile for many Americans.

-Due to rising demand, Ford commissioned Albert Kahn to design the River Rouge Complex in Dearborn, Michigan.
+Due to rising demand, Ford commissioned Albert Kahn to design another auto plant, the River Rouge Complex in Dearborn, Michigan.
 Being 1.5 miles wide by 1 mile long, it was the largest manufacturing facility after its completion in 1928.
-Wanting to spread out his investment as well the growing demand for vehicles, Kahn was also asked to design 17 smaller satellite factories throughout the world, including one in Jacksonville, Florida.
+Wanting to spread out his investment as well as the growing demand for vehicles, Kahn was also tasked with designing seventeen smaller satellite factories throughout the world, including one in Jacksonville, Florida.

 Henry Ford